Skip to content

 Key Designs

-• Mechanism: (a) The template loss \(L^t\) uses dropout noise to generate positive pairs, pulling together two encodings of the same template; (b) the utterance loss \(L^u\) follows the SimCSE framework to learn utterance representations; (c) the pairing loss \(L^{pair}\) treats correct utterance-template pairs as positives and other utterances as negatives, training the model to distinguish semantically matched pairs.
-The final loss is \(L^{train} = L^t + \lambda^u L^u + \lambda^{pair} L^{pair}\).
+Simple utterance-level contrast (like SimCSE) only operates within the utterance space and ignores structural template information.
+TaDSE therefore splits the loss into three parts: the template loss \(L^t\) uses dropout noise to generate positive sample pairs and pulls together two encodings of the same template; the utterance loss \(L^u\) follows the SimCSE approach to learn utterance representations; the pair loss \(L^{pair}\) treats correct utterance-template pairs as positive samples and other utterances as negative samples, forcing the model to recognize semantically matching pairs.
+The three are jointly optimized as \(L^{train} = L^t + \lambda^u L^u + \lambda^{pair} L^{pair}\).

 Loss & Training